mrBogdan/Monopoly/docs/Monopoly/PRD/PRD.md

 > Note all numbers are discussable

-Basic mode rules (POS)
+### Basic mode rules (POS)

 * User create a room where he choose amount of players
 * Amount of players can be between 2 and 5
 * Also he can choose if the room automatically start the game
 * Next when all required players are joined, game starts
 * On the game beginning we need to initialize users with start money 15000 UAH (In game we will add k what means more money to achieve realistic money amount)
 * All the players should appear on the first Tile which is called start
 * All the players will have different colors due to separate their purchases
 * Next player press button "Roll" and two dices rolling the number with amount of steps
 * We will see animation as "Player" is going for rolled amount of steps
 * According to last step user should do action of its "Tile"
 * After, next player do his rolling
 * "Player" can buy a empty tile, should pay rent if he hits another player tile.
 Price of rent depends on type of Tile and amount of "stars" of Monopoly
 * On equal number on rolling user should go one more step, it can be repeated three times
 * In game exists few types of Tiles.
 MonopolyTile, GameTile (Chance, Tax), CornerTile (Start, Jail/Parking, Portal/Jackpot, Go to jail)
 * On chane user should get a card from predefined stack of cards, after card applying it should come to the end of deck
 * Player can get a credit.
 Bank constantly gives a player 5000 UAH and Player should return in 10 rounds with 15% fee it's 5750
 * Round is one rolling for user and all required actions like pay rent or pay for bank, if user gets something it is writing in kind of Logs window in the center of game
 * Player can exchange with other, but there is limitation for "anti-cheat" reasons, so player cannot give money without exchange, sum of exchange should not be more than x2 for example Tile price is 1000 maximum user can give 2k, and minimum 500
 * Player can give up
 * The game is ended when everyone except one went bankrupt or gave up
 * We are using only integer number in a game.
 All math actions should be rounded
 * Make a bank in the game as Monobank :D
-* Room should be deleted if all users left or it's not active more than 20 minutes
+* Room should be deleted if all users left, or it's not active more than 20 minutes

+### Fast game mode

+* Starts after 10 rounds basic mode
+* Can give user random set of dices like Triple dice, Double dice + Bus